kashisharma04/Healthcare-Appointment-manager/README.md

 ## Contact
 If you have any questions or need assistance, feel free to contact us at [kashisharmaujjn@gmail.com].

-Thank you for exploring Blog project.
+Thank you for exploring Healthcare project.
 I hope it empowers you to gain valuable insights from your data!

 ---